kinire98/kinire98/README.md

 # 🗿🤙
 - 👋 Hi, I’m Iker Nieto
-- 👀 I’m interested in sports, videogames and programming
+- 👀 I’m interested in sports (especially football (the real one, not eggball) and calisthenics), videogames and programming
-- 🌱 I’m currently learning system administration
+- 🌱 I’m currently learning system administration, and programming in my spare time
 - 🌍 I know English and Spanish, so feel free to talk to me in any of those
 - 💞️ I’m looking to make my own projects so I can improve at programming.
 I'm specially interested in server-side and low level programming (though I have to learn them in a more deep way)
 - 📫 My discord is kinire08#6499, feel free of talking to me here